 We work to influence public policies to positively impact consumers, safeguard consumer protections in the area of personal finance, promote access to safe and affordable healthcare, encourage fair utility rates and renewable energy options, and protect consumers’ right to seek redress in a civil court of law when they’ve been harmed in the marketplace.

 Founded in 2002, Georgia Watch is the state’s leading consumer advocacy organization, focused on issues that impact your wallet and your quality of life.
 Georgia Watch is a non-profit, nonpartisan 501(c)3 organization that utilizes education and advocacy to help give consumers a strong ally to level the playing field with powerful special interests in the state.
 We work every day to create a Georgia that is a model for consumer protection.

 While we serve all Georgia consumers, we are particularly dedicated to ensuring that the most vulnerable of our population have representation and access to necessary resources, and are aware of their rights in the consumer marketplace.
 To fulfill our mission, Georgia Watch works closely with the public, coalition partners, legislators, regulators, and the media to serve as an advocate as well as a trusted resource for information and guidance.

-Ultimately, Georgia Watch is a voice for the voiceless, supporting Georgians who may feel their interests are not represented on the floor of the legislature, in state courts, or before the Public Service Commission.
-Georgia Watch shares its bullhorn with the powerless so their voices may be heard.
+Ultimately, Georgia Watch supports Georgians who may feel their interests are not represented on the floor of the legislature, in state courts, or before the Public Service Commission.
+Through education, we seek to help Georgians harness their own power to become effective advocates for themselves.

 As a tax-exempt organization, Georgia Watch does not engage in partisan political activity.
 No organizational resources are used in connection with political campaign activities, or in support or opposition of any candidates for public office.